 Wramplingham

-Wramplingham lies on the River Tiffey just south of
+Wramplingham lies on the River Tiffey four miles

-but the village sign stands in what was once the mill
+- but the village sign stands in the old mill

 pool.